ianyepan/ianyepan.github.io/_posts/2022-02-17-emacs-git-gutter.md

 Ideally, we'd like git-gutter to show up when the current buffer is version-controlled.
-However, in Emacs there doesn't seem to be a built-in variable indicating whether a buffer is in a git repository.
+However, in Emacs there doesn't seem to be a built-in variable indicating whether a buffer is in a git repository (**Edit:** *There is, you may use the function "vc-backend" to query it.
+Thanks, u/emax-gomax on Reddit!*).
 Not to worry though, we can simply enable git-gutter for every buffer that's derived from `prog-mode`, which is a "parent mode" for many programming languages.
 Here, I choose to use the use-package macro `:hook`, but you can explicitly set it with `add-hook` as well.
 If you need a quick tutorial on use-package, consider [this post I wrote](../setting-up-use-package).

 On top of that, I set the git-gutter's update interval/delay to be 0.02 seconds.
 I find it a good balance between showing up instantly,